 Do also consult the other sections on this webpage to better understand how your period abroad affects a student loan and for what other sources of income you may be eligible to apply for or receive.

 Estimated living costs at IEP host universities

+You can download a fact sheet with estimated living costs at IEP host universities Finance Sheet [DOC 15KB].
 All of the figures quoted in the Finance sheet for only for guidance and refer only to expenses likely to be incurred by a full-time student living and studying abroad.

 These figures do not include the costs of air travel or expenses you may incur inbetween semesters (e.g. accommodation and travel).

 Students' experiences suggest that these estimated cost-of-living figures tend to be on the low side.
 Feedback from previous students would suggest that you should should budget for £1,500 – £2,000 on top of these amounts.

 Additionally, the below websites can give you a rough of the cost of living in various countries as a student (search by destination), and your host university’s website might also have some useful information on projected living costs and budgets.